OfficeDev/open-xml-docs/docs/word/how-to-replace-text-in-a-word-document-with-sax.md

 ms.date: 04/03/2025
 ms.localizationpriority: high
 ---
-# Replace Text in a Word Document using SAX (Simple API for XML)
+# Replace Text in a Word Document Using SAX (Simple API for XML)

 This topic shows how to use the Open XML SDK to search and replace text in a Word document with the Open XML SDK using the Simple API for XML (SAX) approach.
 For more information about the basic structure